enhance-dev/enhance.dev/app/docs/md/by-example/integrations/custom-elements-in-md.md

 ### 3. Render order matters

-It is probably best to render HTML from Markdown and then render the final HTML with Enhance.
+It is probably best to render HTML from Markdown and then render the final HTML with Enhance:

 ```
-.md --[markdown-it]--> HTML --[Enhance]--> browser
+.md → [markdown-it] → HTML → [Enhance] → browser
 ```

 Passing Enhance-rendered HTML with included HTML to a Markdown parser is likely to create invalid HTML documents, if any at all.